 7. Stony Brook is unable to provide liability or malpractice insurance for this activity and students will be required to sign a waiver and assumption of risk declaration as a condition of the award.

 8. Before beginning the research project, CORHIS approval/acknowledgement for the project from the Office of Research and Compliance is required (irbnet.org).
 Allow a minimum of 8 weeks for this process.
 The Associate Dean for Global Medical Education must be allowed full access to all IRB applications and the electronic signature as "institutional official" is required to demonstrate compliance with the cultural and ethical competencies training.

 9. All awardees must have appropriate international health insurance and evacuation insurance which covers illness and medical emergencies in foreign sites.
-HTH Travel Insurance available on campus is recommended.
+United Healthcare Insurance available on campus is recommended.

 Departmental Liaisons for International Research